nhy17-thu/DoctorTalkingBox/README.md

 # DoctorTalkingBox
- Lab Project for CZ3005 Artificial Intelligence.
+ Lab Project for CZ3005 Artificial Intelligence at Nanyang Technological University.

  To run the command line version, type